-Total estimated seabird captures in squid trawl fisheries varied from 244 to 1348 between 2002-03 and 2017-18 at a rate of 7.6 to 22.7 captures per hundred tows without obvious trend (Table 7).
+Total estimated seabird captures in squid trawl fisheries varied from 244 to 1252 between 2002-03 and 2019-20 at a rate of 9 to 21.4 captures per hundred tows without obvious trend (Table 7).
 These estimates include all bird species and should be interpreted with caution because trends by species can be masked.
-The average capture rate in squid trawl fisheries over the last sixteen years is about 13.32 birds per 100 tows, a high rate relative to trawl fisheries for scampi (4.43 birds per 100 tows) and hoki (2.32 birds per 100 tows) over the same years.
+The average capture rate in squid trawl fisheries since 2002-03 is about 12.2 birds per 100 tows, a high rate relative to trawl fisheries for scampi (4.43 birds per 100 tows) and hoki (2.32 birds per 100 tows) over the same years.

-Table 7: Number of tows by fishing year and observed and model-estimated total bird captures in squid trawl fisheries, 2002-03 to 2017-18.
-The 2018-19 and 2019-20 data were unavailable at the time of publication.
+Table 7: Number of tows by fishing year and observed seabird captures in squid trawl fisheries, 2002-03 to 2019-20.
 No. obs, number of observed tows; % obs, percentage of tows observed; Rate, number of captures per 100 observed tows.
-Estimates are based on methods described by Abraham & Richard (2020) and are available via https://data.dragonfly.co.nz/psc.
-Observed and estimated protected species captures in this table derive from the PSC database version PSCV4.
+Estimates are based on methods described by Abraham & Richard (2020) and are available online at https://protectedspeciescaptures.nz/PSCv6/released/.
+Observed and estimated protected species captures in this table derive from the PSC database version PSCV6...